vanadium-archive/browser/src/components/help/content/main.md

 One special kind of Vanadium service is a *mount table*, which contains distributed pointers to other services (including other mount tables).

-Each entry in a mount table can be one of three things:
+Each item in a mount table can be one of three things:
 * a distributed pointer to another mount table
 * a distributed pointer to a Vanadium service (other than a mount table)
-* a folder
+* a folder (intermediary name)

-Folders are used to group entries together, like in a file system on a computer.
+Folders are used to group items together, like in a file system on a computer.
 The name used to identify a folder is called an "intermediary name" (like a directory name).
-Folders in a mount table can only contain other entries in the same mount table.
+Folders in a mount table can only contain other items in the same mount table.

 Namespaces